 Other faculty members are expected to be as follows:

 Professor Gregory received a LL.B from Exeter University and a LL.M from Cambridge University.
-He is Deputy Head at Kingston University Law School in South London.
+He is Honorary Fellow at Kingston University Law School in South London.
 He is a Barrister of Inner Temple and has also taught at East London, Bedfordshire, City and Surrey Universities.
 His areas of academic interest include English Legal System and History, property law and trusts.